dvirtz/slides/predictable-guide-to-random/random.md

 >
 > - It’s amazingly elegant, a shining example of separation of concerns [with] a pluggable and extensible architecture [that’s] comprehensive and flexible.
 >
-> - It’s horrible to use, ... unnecessarily overengineered. ...
+> - It’s horrible to use, ... unnecessarily over-engineered. ...
 It’s completely unsuitable
 > for beginners, and even seasoned programmers hate it.
 >
 > Both camps are right